 Inclusions:

-This evening, visit Dongmun Market, a vibrant market that blends the elements of a street market, night market, traditional market, and seafood market.
-Take a walk through the market and sample an array of delectable treats before continuing to a local restaurant for dinner.
+Finally, head to Dongmun Market, a vibrant market that blends the elements of a street market, night market, traditional market, and seafood market.
+Take a walk through the market and sample an array of delectable treats.

 Inclusions:

-Next, visit Jusangjeolli Cliffs, known for their unique hexagonal basalt columns formed through volcanic activities.
+Continue to Jusangjeolli Cliffs, known for their unique hexagonal basalt columns formed through volcanic activity.
 Through designated paths and platforms, you can enjoy the scenery and take photographs of this geological marvel.

 Inclusions: